-The output of this step is a “Casual Good Accounting Document” stamped by the cashier that says “Duty Paid”.
-You'll also get the documentation you provided back where you'll notice that the UPS invoice is also has a CBSA stamp.
+The output of this step is a “Casual Good Accounting Document” (also called a B15) stamped by the cashier that says “Duty Paid”.
+You’ll also get the UPS documentation (also called LVS) you provided back.

 Step 6: Email photo of receipt to UPS

 With the stamped “Casual Good Accounting Document” (B15) and the UPS invoice (LVS) in hand, you can either take a photo with your phone or scan the document.
 This is the proof you need to provide to UPS that you’ve completed the self-clearing and that the taxes and duty have been paid.

 In the e-mail from Step 3, there’ll be instructions for who to send this photo or scan to.
 In most cases, this’ll be the admin from the UPS port warehouse.
 If they happen to be working night shifts, they won’t be able to process your documents until they are back at work.